Why this trail?

 Coastlines are my

-Living in London, getting to the England Coast Path is pretty easy.
-In just over an hour you can be out of the hustle and bustle of the city and onto the south coast of England where you will find this trail.
-Starting in the small port town of Folkestone and finishing in the large port town of Dover, with grand white cliffs and
+Living in London, getting to the coastal path is pretty easy.
+In just over an hour, you can be out of the hustle and bustle of the city and onto the south coast of England, where you will find this trail.
+Starting in the small port town of Folkestone and finishing in the large port town of Dover, with grand white cliffs, and

-If you go and do this walk, do it the other way.
+- I would recommend walking the other way, from Dover to Folkestone.
 Apart from the last bit when reaching Dover, most of the best views were behind me.
-As I did start at Folkestone, this blog post is going to reflect that.
+As I did start at Folkestone, this guide is going to reflect that.

 Logistics